Abdon (Judges)

 Abdon (Hebrew: עַבְדּוֹן ‘Aḇdōn, "servile" or "service") was the son of Hillel, a Pirathonite, and was the eleventh Judge of Israel mentioned in the Book of Judges.
 He was a member of the tribe of Ephraim, and in the biblical account was credited with having forty sons and thirty grandsons.
 He restored order in the central area of Israel "after the disastrous feud with Jephtha and the Gileadites".

 He judged Israel for eight years.
 He was buried on Ephraimite land, in Pirathon, in the hill-country of the Amalekites.

 Veneration

-Abdon is venerated in Catholic Church as a saint.
+An entirely different person with the same name is venerated in Catholic Church as a saint.
+That Abdon, a third-century Christian, has nothing to do with the Abdon mentioned in the Hebrew Bible.
 His feast day is 1 September.